bfulop/things_scripts/readme.md

-# Scripts of Cultured Code Things
+# Scripts for Things by Cultured Code

 While Cultured Code is busy making the new version of Things, here are some scripts that will make it more aligned with a GTD workflow.